 But First, a Little Background on Green Tea

 Green tea comes from the tea plant, Camellia sinensis, the same plant that gives us black tea, Oolong tea, and white tea.
-The differences in the teas simply come from the variety of the tea plant and whether the leaves were processed by withering, steaming, drying, crushing, and fermenting them (or some combination of these).
+The differences in the teas simply come from the variety of the tea plant and whether the leaves were processed by withering, steaming, drying, crushing, or fermenting them (or possibly some combinations of these).

 It’s generally accepted that green tea originated in China.
 Wikipedia puts the first cup of green tea being brewed in 2737 BC.
 In fact, this organic tea web site claims that the term “tea,” in China, means green tea specifically.
 If you have any friends who speak any of the various Chinese languages, I’d love to know if that’s is true.

 Enough history and background on green tea—how does green tea help your health, or does it at all?

 Green tea contains the flavonoid catechin.
 In fact, according to this Wikipedia entry, about a quarter of the weight of dry green tea comes from catechin.
 Once brewed, each cup of green tea has about 267mg of flavonoids, including catechin.

 Catechin and other flavonoids are phytochemicals, chemicals that occur naturally in plants.
 Like many phytochemicals, they are antioxidants.
 I’ve discussed antioxidants in a recent post on lycopene (link to: http://www.saladmenu.com/saladmenu/tomatoes-lycopene-and-your-health).
 Many studies suggest that antioxidants prevent or slow damage to your body’s cells, perhaps slowing the aging process and preventing cancer.
 This article in the Archives of Toxicology, while a bit older, discusses the antioxidative and anticarcinogenic properties associated with tea.